Things to Do in Rome with Kids: A Family-Friendly Guide

 Our list of family-friendly activities to try in Rome to keep the little (and big) kids entertained

 Rome is just as much a city for families as it is for couples seeking a romantic getaway.
-Family plays a very important role in Italian society so you can bet there’s plenty to keep kids entertained.
+Family plays a very important role in Italian society, so you can bet there’s plenty to keep kids entertained.
 Our guide of things to do in Rome with kids takes you on a family-friendly tour of The Eternal City, from pizza-making classes and gladiator schools to exploring ancient ruins and climbing a volcano for the more adventurous.
+And you can trust our guide, because here at Plum Guide we put in extensive effort to ensure that you don't have to worry about a thing, so heed our expert advice and treat the whole family to the trip of a lifetime.

 Soak up Rome’s history